Madonna della Scodella

-Madonna della Scodella is an oil painting on panel by Antonio da Correggio (216,7 x 137,3 cm), dated from 1528 to about 1530 and preserved at the Galleria nazionale di Parma.
+Madonna della Scodella is an oil painting on panel by Antonio da Correggio (216,7 x 137,3 cm), dated from c.
+1528–1530 and preserved at the Galleria nazionale di Parma.

 History

 The panel painting was made by Correggio for the San Sepolcro, Parma.
 It was probably commissioned in 1524, when Cristoforo Bondini, dying, left in his will 15 lire for the creation of a painting for the altar of Saint Joseph.
 There are two known preparatory drawings for the painting.
 The result was completed in 1530, as is revealed in the inscription on the original frame: